iBug/iBug-source/_home/about.md

 Undergraduate CS student at [USTC][USTC], hobbiest programmer and passionate geek.
 Primarily a developer, often a DevOps engineer and Linux SysAdmin.

+Python, C and C++ are my primary options for course labs and new projects, though I always like trying something new (and that's why I have a little taste of everything).

+Also loves casual and puzzle gaming.

 ## In action

 I'm an active contributor on GitHub across various repositories.
 You can see a list of all my pull requests [using GitHub search][all-prs].